joegaudet/react-experiment/README.md

 ## General Design Ideas

+Find attached the main units of the system, layout is mostly performed in CSS as described below.

 ### Api Abstractions

-Design Goal 1: Calendar back ends should be pluggable, so we have a general purpose object that should speak in a uniform interface that the calendar can understand.
+Calendar back ends should be pluggable, so we have a general purpose object that should speak in a uniform interface that the calendar can understand.
 Subclasses are registered with the API registry, where they can be used more or less anonymously.
+The main downside I encountered to this approach, I forgot that webpack will not include modules that are not required anywhere, normally I would load the registry with reflection, but in this case I had to do it manually.

 #### Outstanding work

 - [x] Schema of RdyCalendar and RdyEvent needs to be specified/typed
-- [ ] API access should be made lazy, currently all events are loaded at the outset, obviously this is less than idea
+- [ ] API access should be made lazy, currently all events are loaded at the outset, obviously this is less than ideal
 - [x] Transformations between google events, and nicely rendered events needs to be finished, and covered.
     - [x] Multiday events need to be split for rendering propoerly
     - [x] Fullday events don't work correctly

 ### Calendar Design

 The calendar is laid out with a css grid.
+It is composed of the following:

+- A 7 day header
+- A Y-Axis with hour markers (excluding midnight on either night).
-There's a base grid of 7 x 24hr blocks, overlaid with one 7 x 96 15min blocks per calender.
+- A background grid composed of 7 x 24hr blocks

 ####  Outstanding work

-- [ ] Test coverage for meaningful components, granted there's not appart from state inside of the components
+- [x] Test coverage for meaningful components
-    - [ ] Cover the event component since it does some math
+    - [x] Cover the event component since it does some math
 - [x] Some bad formatting on days
 - [ ] Event Intersection
     - [x] Compute intersection of calendar local events